xthursdayx/uniform-dark-theme-sn/README.md

+# Archived project!
+Repository and other project resources are read-only

 Note: GitHub repository is mirrored from GitLab.
 To submit pull requests or report any issues, go to [https://gitlab.com/dark-themes/uniform-dark-theme-sn](https://gitlab.com/dark-themes/uniform-dark-theme-sn "Click here to access the repository.").

 ![Alt](./Images/logo.png "Uniform Dark+ Theme")